uperl/WebService-DailyConnect/README.md

 DailyConnect does not provide a standard RESTful API, so it is entirely possible they might change the interface of their app, and break this module.

+My kiddo is an only child so I haven't been able to test this for more than one kiddo.
+May be a problem if you have twins or septuplets.

 # AUTHOR

 Graham Ollis <plicease@cpan.org>